 All the rooms have light, muted colours, super-soft beds and ensuite bathrooms.
 The Feature rooms are each individually styled to show off the Georgian, Tudor and even mediaeval elements of the building; some have bare beams or exposed, centuries-old brickwork.
 Go for a Superior room if you're travelling with little ones; 119 is a particularly good choice, and the hotel has three sets of interconnecting rooms.
 Room 219 is one of the hotel's most individual: it's brightly decorated in tartan, and has a conservatory-style roof.
 But our favourites are the Indulgent rooms: 101 is huge, with a pencil four-poster and a freestanding bath tub in the ensuite; 103 has a copper bath tub on a wooden floor next to the bed.

 Down in the vast vaulted basement is the spa, kitted out with Decléor products, which has four treatment rooms, a relaxation room, sauna, steam room and hot tub.
 We highly recommend a massage for two in the couples' room; other treatments include prenatal massages and aromatherapy.
-A two-hour session in the spa's Thermal Suite – the hot tub, steam room, infrared sauna, experience shower with a variety of jets and heated relaxation area – is £10 a person for guests (free for guests who have booked treatments), and pre-booking is essential.
+A two-hour session in the spa's Thermal Suite – the hot tub, steam room, infrared sauna, experience shower with a variety of jets and heated relaxation area – is £10 a person for guests, and pre-booking is essential.
 Due to Covid 19, the spa, thermal suite and gym will be closed until further notice.

 Bring your casual clobber for muddy walks in the country (don't forget your waterproofs to stand up to the British weather).
 A dash of tweed wouldn't be out of place.